MicrosoftDocs/azure-docs/articles/azure-functions/functions-managed-identity-key-vault.md

 ---
-title: How to configure Azure Functions with identity based connections
+title: How to configure Azure Functions Application Insights with Key Vault and identity based connections
-description: Article that shows you how to use identity based connections with Azure Functions instead of connection strings ms.topic: conceptual ms.date: 3/13/2021 ms.custom: template-how-to #Required; leave this attribute/value as-is.
+description: Article that shows you how to use identity based connections and key vault in place of connection strings for application insights ms.topic: article ms.date: 7/26/2021

 ---

-# Use Managed Identity to access Key Vault
+# Tutorial: Use Managed Identity to access Key Vault

 This article shows you how to configure App Insights with Key Vault and managed identities.
 The tutorial is a continuation of the [functions managed identity tutorial](./functions-managed-identity-tutorial.md).
 To learn more about identity based connections, see [Configure an identity-based connection.](functions-reference.md#configure-an-identity-based-connection).